Screen Cinema: Closure

-On the 19 February 2016, after 35 years in operation, it was announced in the media that the Screen Cinema would be closing its doors to the public as a result of falling ticket sales.
+On the 19 February 2016, after 35 years in operation, it was announced that the Screen Cinema would be closing its doors to the public as a result of falling ticket sales.
 It was hinted that Irish Multiplex Cinemas, parent company of Screen Cinema, were to close and sell the cinema a year earlier due to a drop in audience numbers.
 Staff working in Screen Cinema were said to be offered redundancy packages but this was later withdrawn by IMC and staff were instead offered to be transferred to the Savoy Cinema on O'Connell Street (another cinema in the IMC Group).
-It was said that all staff will be transferred to the Savoy Cinema with a redundancy package being available from the 29 February 2016.
+It was said that all staff would be transferred to the Savoy Cinema with a redundancy package being available from the 29 February 2016.

+The Screen Cinema was demolished during 2018.

 Mr. Screen

 The caricature sculpture of a cinema usher, entitled Mr. Screen, which stood outside the Screen Cinema was created in 1988 by sculptor, Vincent Browne.
 It is now located in the lobby of the Savoy Cinema, O'Connell Street.